skyscrapers/documentation/kubernetes/README.md

 This will clean up all jobs except the last 3, both for successful and failed jobs.

-## Accessing cluster resources / services locally
+## Accessing cluster resources and services locally

 One of the main challenges developers and operators face when using Kubernetes, is communication between cluster services and those running in a local workstation.
 This is sometimes needed to test new versions of a service for example, or to access a cluster service that's not exposed to the internet.